 10. Gather all relevant business documents

-This one could be the more time consuming part of your application.
+This is likely going to be the most time consuming part of your application, so give yourself time to source and compile these documents.
 While documentation requirements vary from lender to lender, here are some of the most common:

 - Legal documents, including licenses, articles of incorporation, copies of third party contracts, franchise agreements or commercial leases